 SAKURAJIMA Kabusecha

-Variety: Kabusecha (semi-shaded)
+Variety: Kabusecha ( semi-shaded)

-Producers: Mrs. Akane
+Producers: Ms. Akane

-Cultivation: No pesticides, herbicides or chemical fertilizers
+Cultivation: No pesticides, herbicides, or chemical fertilizers

 Origin: Makizono (Kagoshima), Japan

-Cultivar: Yabukita
+Cultivar: Meiryoku

 Contents: 100g